bryan99pham/Portfolio/README.md

 # Final Portfolio

-This repository is a collection of some of my key learnings during my 2022 - 2023 apprenticeship at Verizon and Multiverse.
+This repository is a collection of some of my key learnings during my 2022 - 2023 apprenticeship at Verizon.

 ## Overview of Apprenticeship
 - **Host Company**: Verizon